Adho-Code/INSTRAGRAM/README.md

-## Gallery-Application
+## Instagram App
-This is Photo Gallery built in python that allows users to view their favorite Photos.
+This is App that is built in python that allows users to view their favorite Photos and add post on it also comment on them.

 ## Author name
 Adho Galgallo

 ## Project Description
-This Gallery-application allows users to view Photos depending on the photo's location and category of the users favorite photos.
+This is App that is built in python that allows users to view their favorite Photos and add post on it also comment on them.

 ## Technologies Used
 Python 3.6